Money Train: Plot

-Grace persuades John to intervene in Charlie’s robbery.
+Grace persuades John to intervene in Charlie's robbery.
 Charlie enters the money train from beneath, throws out the driver and drives it to the ladder, but is unable to escape with the money due to the presence of a group of NYPD Mounted cops.

-Reaching the train, John persuades Charlie to drive further to avoid arrest, and they disable the brakes to prevent Patterson activating them remotely.
-Patterson deploys a steel barricade, but John and Charlie accidentally increase the train's maximum speed and smash through the barricade.
-Transit control officer Kowalski declares the money train a runaway and starts clearing tracks, but Patterson diverts the train onto a track occupied by a passenger train, a 1220, to prevent its riders' escape, and does not tell the driver about the money train.
+Reaching the train, John persuades Charlie to drive farther to avoid arrest.
+The brothers disable the brakes to prevent Patterson activating them remotely.
+Patterson deploys a steel barricade, but John and Charlie increase the train's maximum speed and smash through the barricade.

+Transit control officer Kowalski declares the money train a runaway and starts clearing tracks, but Patterson diverts the train onto a track occupied by a passenger train, the 1220 bound for Coney Island, to prevent its riders' escape, but does not tell the driver about the money train.

 When Charlie tries to steal the money, John attempts to stop him from doing so, leading to a brawl between the brothers.
 Eventually, the two stop fighting when Charlie saves John from falling off the train.
-The money train slams into the rear of the passenger train and slows down, but speeds up again, continuing to ram it with the increasing risk of derailing it and killing everyone on board, including the driver.
+The money train slams into the rear of the passenger train and slows down, but speeds up again, continuing to ram the passenger train with increasing the risk of derailing both trains and killing everyone on board, including the driver.

-With no brakes and the throttle jammed, the brothers decide to throw the train into reverse to save the passenger train.
+With no brakes and the throttle jammed, the brothers decide to throw the money train into reverse to save the passenger train.
 Charlie positions an iron bar to trip the reverse lever, and the brothers climb on top of the train.
-The money train rams into 1220 again, activating the reverse lever, putting it into reverse position and the brothers jump across to the 1220 train as the money train derails, to the horror of Patterson, who is waiting at the next station with the officers.
+The money train rams into 1220 again, activating the reverse lever, putting it into reverse position.
+The brothers jump across to the 1220 train as the money train derails, to the horror of the onlooking Patterson, who is waiting at the next station with his officers.

-When arriving, the brothers try to escape but are spotted by Patterson, who interrogates them.
-Fed up with his abuse, they both punch him in the face after he spits at John.
-As Patterson shouts out for their arrest, he is arrested himself by Grace for endangering the passengers’ lives, much to the brothers amazement.
-The brothers then exit onto Times Square just as the New Year countdown begins and ends, ringing in 1996.
-During the celebration, John realizes Charlie has a bag with over $500,000, much to his dismay.
-The film closes with the brothers walking off into the distance arguing over the money while the credits roll.
+When arriving at the subway station, the brothers try to escape but are spotted by Patterson, who interrogates them.
+Fed up with his abuse, they both punch him in the face after he spits in John's.

+As Patterson shouts out for their arrest, he is arrested himself by Grace for endangering the passengers’ lives, much to the brothers’ amazement as they leave the platform.
+They then emerge onto the Times Square streets just in time for the new year of 1996 to begin.
+Their celebration is cut short when John realizes Charlie has a bag with over $500,000 tucked inside his coat, much to John's dismay.
+The film closes with the gentlemen walking off into the distance arguing over the money while the credits roll.